DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-01-24-spurious-wake-up-in-Multithreading.md

 Belows are the meaning of the source code:
 - Assuming that we have two thread T1, and T2, and T1 takes the intrinsic lock object that is faster than T2 thread.

+- Firstly, T1 enters the **doSomething1()** method, so it calls **wait()** method.

+    Some operations that will be implemented after called **wait()** method.
+    - T1 will release that intrinsic lock object.
+    - Then, its state is set to WAITING state.
+In some other references, this state is BLOCKING state.
-- Firstly, T1 enters the **doSomething1()** method, so it calls **wait()** method, then T1 will be pushed into the waiting queue, also it releases that intrinsic lock object.
+    - Finally, it will be pushed into the waiting queue of the corresponding that monitor lock object.

 - Secondly, after the intrinsic lock was released, T2 will take it and implement **doSomething2()** method.

     If our **satisfies-condition** is true, then **notify()** method can be called.

+    Some operations that are listed after called **notify()** method.
-So Thread Scheduler will select one of threads in the waiting queue or blocking queue to alive.
+    - Thread Scheduler will select one of threads in that lock object's the **waiting queue** to alive.
+    - Moves that thread from the **waiting queue** to the **entry queue**.
+    - Sets the state of the selected thread from **WAITING** or **BLOCKING** to **RUNNALBE**.

     After the **notify()** method is called, our intrinsic lock object wasn't out of control of the thread T2.
 When thread T2 has just gone out of the **doSomething2()** method, this lock will be released automatically.
 Then, thread T1 will continue working in **doSomething1()** method.

-The above operations are luckly a happy case, but in the concurrency programming, there still is a chance that a thread wakes up without notified, interrupted, or timming out.
+The above operations are luckly a happy case, but in the concurrency programming, there still is a chance that a thread wakes up without being notified, interrupted, or timming out.
 It is called as the supurious wakeup problem.

-The drawbacks of Spurious wake up:
+The relationship between Thread Scheduler with Spurious wake up problem:
 -
 -
 -

--
+The drawbacks of Spurious wake up:
+- This problem can cause a hidden bug that we don't find it easily.

+    In a huge project, it's difficult to track, and reproduce that bug because of rarely happenning.

 <br>